babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 Babylon chain.
 This command requires:

 1. The BTC public key (obtained from the `create-finality-provider` command)
-2. A funded Babylon account (needs BBN tokens for transaction fees)
+2. A funded Babylon account (needs BBN tokens for transaction fees).
+This account will be bonded to your finality provider and used to claim rewards.
 3. A running FPD daemon

 ``` shell